He was most gracious during our interview, one of many reasons I chose him to be the male lead of “Obedient Heart.”

 J: – Okay.
 I was born and raised in Tampa, graduated from Plant High School, joined the Air Force because I wanted to—

+M: – Slow down, my impetuous friend.
+Didn’t you graduate from college first?
 J: – Yes, but I wanted to avoid the college question.
 If I graduated from UF, you’ll lose Seminole readers.
 If I graduated from Florida State, you’ll lose ’gator readers.
 Let’s just say I have a bachelor’s degree and let it go at that.

 M: – You are very wise.
 Sorry for the interruption.
 Please continue.
 Why did you join the Air Force?

 J: – Because my older brother, Jimmy, went in.
 We were typical competitive siblings, but he was my best friend, too.
 And I wanted to learn to fly.
+M: – Were the two of you ever stationed at the same base?

 J: – No. I hadn’t planned on that part.
 He got married, too, and had a family.
 And I met a great friend, Roger, who resurfaces in the story.